navapbc/labs-decision-support-tool/docs/app/api_spec.md

   "org_id": "org789",
   "customer_id": "cust001",
   "session_id": "sess2024A",
-  "query": [
+  "query":
-    {
-      "role": "user",
-      "content": "What benefits are available for single mothers in California?"
+      "content": "What benefits are available for single mothers in California?", }
-    },
-    {
-      "role": "assistant",
-      "content": "There are several programs, including CalWORKs, Medi-Cal, and more.
-What specific support are you interested in?"
-    },
-    {
-      "role": "user",
-      "content": "I’m looking for financial aid specifically."
-    }
-  ]
-}
 ```